Accenture/accenture.github.io/_drafts/sfpowerkit.md

 > **About Azlam Abdulsalam**
 >
-> Azlam is a Tech Architect with a particular interest on delivering iterative software.
+> Azlam is a Tech Arch with a particular interest on delivering iterative software.
-> He is passionate on developer enablement utitilzing plugins, frameworks and use of automation.
+> He is passionate about developer enablement utilizing plugins, frameworks and automation.
 > These days, he is focused on improving the speed and quality of Salesforce Development and is very much excited on Salesforce DX